ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 ## Production safe without further configuration

 By default, Console logs only errors (Level 1).
 This means that you are on the safe side on production systems without any further configuration.
-But if you want to enable other levels like warning (2), info (3), debug (4) or trace (5) on a development system and don't want to do this for each session individually, you can set it globally: `exec console.conf_level(3);`.
+But if you want to enable other levels like warning (2), info (3), debug (4) or trace (5) on a development system and don't want to do this for each session individually, you can set it globally: `exec console.conf(p_level => 3);`.
 More on this in the [Getting Started](https://github.com/ogobrecht/console/blob/main/docs/getting-started.md) document.

 ## Reduced amount of log entries through saved call stack